Why is My Pretreated Shirt Staining?

 Why Pretreatment Stains on the Heat Press

 The most common issues that we hear about are stains, burns, and discoloration becoming visible immediately after the shirt comes off of the heat press.
 Fortunately, these are typically the easiest issues to fix.
 When you see a shirt begin to discolor, the heat and pressure are most likely too high.
 FIREBIRD Pretreatment should not be pressed dry above 330 degrees and only needs a low amount of pressure.
-For the basics on using FBX-100, you can check out our Definitive Guide for Pretreatment Application.
-You can also watch our video on removing bleaching effects for visual examples on the dos and don’ts of using pretreatment.

 Why Shirts Form Crystals

 A less common issue that you may see is what we call “crystallization”.
 Instead of the shirt changing colors the way that is common with typical staining, the pretreated area may look like there is salt on the shirt.
 This is caused by water in the pretreatment becoming trapped while the shirt is being pressed.
 You are most likely to see this when using too much pressure or a poor quality sheet of parchment paper.